TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 where ``<fullTestName>`` must exactly match the test listed out by ``ctest -N``.
-This will result in the printing of a line for the excluded test when `Trace test addition or exclusion`_ is enabled and the test wil not be added with ``add_test()`` and therefore CTest (and CDash) will never see the disabled test.
+This will result in the printing of a line for the excluded test when `Trace test addition or exclusion`_ is enabled and the test will not be added with ``add_test()`` and therefore CTest (and CDash) will never see the disabled test.